neoforged/.github/primers/1.16.5/index.md

 - Fog color specified in the effects will only work in the Nether.
 It won't work in the Overworld.
 - You can now have particles spawn in biomes, this works for both the nether and the overworld.
 You can make some cool stuff with this, like flying sand in desert biomes.
 - Sounds can also be specified per biome, and you can specify 3 different sound types.
-- Loop sounds are continously played when a player is in the biome (useful for ocean waves on beaches).
+- Loop sounds are continuously played when a player is in the biome (useful for ocean waves on beaches).
 - Mood sounds are played when the player is in an area with 0 sky light and less than 7 light.
 Overworld biomes use the cave sounds as mood sounds while the nether biomes have their own unique variants.
 - Additions sounds have a 1.1% chance to play every tick.
 The nether biomes use these to add to their atmosphere, but you can probably use them for other stuff in the overworld, like bird sounds or something.
 - Now have a new field for BiomeContainer, which are theoretical points on a 4d plane used for biome calculation in the Nether.